The Holston River, with a replica of a flatboat in the foreground

 Another story: Imagine how you’d feel if they made your home the state capital!
 Well, it has happened before.

-.
+Before Tennessee became a state, it was part of the Southwest Territory.
 The appointed governor of the Southwest Territory was William Blount.
 From 1790 until 1792, Blount operated from Rocky Mount, the Sullivan County home of a man named William Cobb.

 Today Rocky Mount is open to the public and contains a living history museum.